Gurparkash-Singh/Taqdeer-Alitura/README.md

 - [x] Finish order history
 - [x] Fix Client Details for shipment
 - [ ] Move all credentials to production
+- [ ] Make sure emails have a png logo to point to

 In Case of minimal viable product:
 - [x] Disable Payment Methods